rapidsai/cuspatial/docs/source/index.rst

 Point, MultiPoint, Lines, MultiLines, Polygons, and MultiPolygons.
 MultiGeometry is a possibility that may be implemented in the future.
-GeoArrow uses packed coordinate and offset columns to define objects, which enables very-fast copy between CPU, GPU, and NIC.
+GeoArrow uses packed coordinate and offset columns to define objects, which enables very fast copies between CPU, GPU, and NIC.

 Any data source that is loaded into cuSpatial via :func:`cuspatial.from_geopandas` can then take advantage of `cudf`'s GPU-accelerated Arrow I/O routines.